 The guidelines are drawn from existing crime and anti-money laundering regulations, and come after other attempts in the past to target money laundering, corruption, terrorism, or crime funds being transferred through mobile phones or remittances / hawala.
 But it seems, there’s been a realization, probably after investigations into the NYS saga, that cash was moved between banks in paper bags.

 In Kenya, large sums (over Kshs 1 million) are meant to be transferred through electronic funds transfers (EFT) and real-time gross settlement (RTGS).
-Indeed cheques over Kshs 1 million are not accepted unless they are in support of amounts being transferred between account within the same bank.
+Indeed cheques over Kshs 1 million are not accepted unless they are in support of amounts being transferred between accounts within the same bank.